Kyuu-Ji/htb-write-up/hawk/write-up-hawk.md

 Sorry, remote connections ('webAllowOthers') are disabled on this server.
 ```

-By creating an SSH tunnel on the box to we are able to access the **H2 console** locally:
+By creating an SSH tunnel on the box, we are able to access the **H2 console** locally:
 ```markdown
 ssh -R 9002:127.0.0.1:8082 testuser@10.10.14.6
 ```